plathrop/piro/doc/introduction.rst

   'nrep' as the service name in the command-line interface.
 Aliases are not used if ``--control-name`` is specified in your command-line options.

+The ``USERNAME`` and ``PASSWORD`` settings can also be set via the ``PIRO_USERNAME`` and ``PIRO_PASSWORD`` environment variables.
+If set in this way, the environment variables will over-ride the values in the configuration files.
+If the password is not set in the config or the environment, and a password is required, it is up to the individual plugin to get a password from the user.

 Controlling a Monit Service
 ---------------------------